hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 socketOptions.setLingerSeconds(3);
 ```

-#### SSL
+#### Client SSL

 ![](images/enterprise-onlycopy.jpg)

 You can use SSL to secure the connection between the client and the nodes.
-Please see the [SSLConfig](#sslconfig) section on how to configure it.
+Please see the [Client SSLConfig section](#client-sslconfig) on how to configure it.

 #### Configuration for AWS